vrockai/pipeline-test/docs/content.md

 ---

 ## Differences in the microbiota of oral rinse, lesion, and normal site samples from patients with mucosal abnormalities on the tongue.
- 10.10.2022, _Y Shitozawa, K Haro, M Ogawa, A Miyawaki, M Saito, K Fukuda_
+ 11.10.2022, _Y Shitozawa, K Haro, M Ogawa, A Miyawaki, M Saito, K Fukuda_

+_Carcinoma, Squamous Cell, Head and Neck Neoplasms, Humans, Microbiota, Mouth Neoplasms, Mouthwashes, RNA, Ribosomal, 16S, Tongue_
 The oral microbiota associated with mucosal diseases, including oral squamous cell carcinoma and oral potentially malignant disorders, have been extensively analyzed at the phylum and genus levels.
 However, the details of the oral microbiota remain unclear at the species and operational taxonomic unit (OTU) levels.
 We aimed to determine differences in the microbiota of oral rinse, lesion and normal site swab samples of patients with mucosal abnormalities on the tongues.
 Oral samples were obtained from 10 patients with oral mucosal abnormalities.
 Alpha and beta diversity at the OTU and genus levels of the microbiota samples were analyzed using OTUs clustered with 99.6% similarity based on 16S rRNA gene sequences obtained using the Sanger method.
 At the OTU level, the microbiota of the lesions were the least diverse but were different from those of the normal site and oral rinse samples.
 The OTUs corresponding to Streptococcus infantis and Haemophilus parainfluenzae were suggested to contribute to the differences between the microbiota of the lesions and normal sites.
 At the genus level, no significant differences between these microbiota were observed.
 In conclusion, strict OTU-level microbiota analysis might be able to discriminate lesions from normal sites of patients with mucosal abnormalities.

 [Source](https://doi.org/10.1038/s41598-022-21031-8)